Principled Latent Diffusion for Graphs via Laplacian Autoencoders: Principled Latent Diffusion for Graphs

-Once the LG-VAE is trained, we freeze its parameters and train a generative model in the latent space of the LG-VAE.
-We adopt FM~\citep{lipmanflow}, implemented with a DiT~\citep{peebles2023scalable} and name our latent flow matching model LG-Flow.
+Once the LG-VAE is trained, we freeze its parameters and then train a generative model on its latent space.
+We adopt FM~\citep{lipmanflow}, implemented with a DiT~\citep{peebles2023scalable}, and we refer to our latent flow-matching model as LG-Flow.
 Given latents $\vec{Z} \in \mathbb{R}^{n \times d}$, we sample $t \in [0,1]$ and from $\vec{Z}_t = (1-t)\vec{Z} + t \vec{Z}_0$ with $\vec{Z}_0 \sim \mathcal{N}(0, \vec{I}_d)$.
 We follow the logit-normal time distribution~\citep{esser2024scaling}, which emphasizes intermediate timesteps, and optimize the FM objective

 This latent formulation yields several benefits.
 First, training is efficient since DiT operates on low-dimensional node embeddings rather than directly predicting the full adjacency matrix.
 While the Transformer architecture has quadratic complexity in theory, efficient implementations yield near-linear scaling.
 Consequently, the only step with quadratic complexity is decoding, handled by our lightweight decoder.
 Secondly, using a modality-agnostic FM backbone highlights modularity, i.e., the encoder handles all graph-specific complexity, while the diffusion stage remains generic.